selvakumarjawahar/myexperiments/README.md

 # myexperiments
-This repository is set of projects which I do for learning purposes
+This repository is set of projects which I do for learning purposes or hobby